elunna/nerfhack-changelog/README.md

 * **potions of acid:**
   * are immune to freezing (xNetHack)
   * dipping acid into toilet causes an explosion and destroys the toilet.
-  * dipping a unicorn horn into a potion of acid will dissolve the horn, resulting in a potion of healing.
+  * dipping a unicorn horn into a potion of acid will dissolve the horn, resulting in a potion of full healing.
 * **potions of restore ability:**
   * can be alchemized
   * can be quaffed to cure wounded legs